FAIRplus/the-fair-cookbook/content/recipes/findability/checksum-validate_matched.md

 ## Abstract

-When copying a file ("source file") to a target location, it may become necessary to confirm that the actual content, i.e. the bits that make up the informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion, arrived correctly in the target system.
+When copying a file ("source file") to a target location, it may become necessary to confirm that the actual content, i.e. the bits that make up the informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion, arrived correctly in the target system.
 Confirming the identity of two different files may be achieved by calculating a so-called "checksum" of the file in the source system, calculating the checksum in the target system, and comparing